rknightuk/guidetobricklink/index.md

 title: Guide to Bricklink
 layout: default
 permalink: /index.html
+excerpt: "Bricklink is a marketplace for buying individual Lego pieces, minifigures, and sets."
 ---

 ## What is Bricklink?

 [Bricklink](http://bricklink.com) is a marketplace for buying individual Lego pieces, minifigures, and sets.
-Bricklink has nearly 10,000 stores in over 70 countries, and thier catalog contains over 9 million items for sale.
+Bricklink has nearly 10,000 stores in over 70 countries, and their catalog contains over 9 million items for sale.

 ## Why does this site exist?